Harvinator/back-end-instructions/readme.txt

 Contributors: doodlebee
 Donate link: http://brassblogs.com/donate
 Tags: developers, clients, instructions
-Requires at least: 3.0
+Requires at least: 3.1
-Tested up to: 3.3
+Tested up to: 3.4.1
-Stable tag: 1.1
+Stable tag: 2.0
+License: GPLv2 or later

 Plugin for WordPress developers to provide easy "how to use" instructions to their clients.

 == Description ==